 Contact FCAN or your community's LCAN to learn about specific resources in your area.

 Helping Families with the FAFSA

 Completing the FAFSA can be challenging for both students and parents.
 Use these resources to assist students in the process.
+Students and parents can also find helpful resources at FloridaCollegeAccess.org/CashForCollege/

 FAFSA Completion